suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-command-custom {#SUIT_Command_Custom}

 suit-command-custom describes any proprietary, application specific condition or directive.
 This is encoded as a negative integer, chosen by the firmware developer.
-If additional information must be provided to the command, it should be encoded in a custom parameter (a nint) as described in {{secparameters}}.
+If additional information must be provided, it should be encoded in a custom parameter (a nint) (as described in {{secparameters}}).
 SUIT_Command_Custom is OPTIONAL to implement.

 ### Integrity Check Values {#integrity-checks}